SummaryRead the full fact sheet

 Regular tooth brushing helps prevent decay

 While you can’t get rid of all the bacteria that cause tooth decay, it is possible to keep them under control.
-Regular tooth brushing helps to prevent tooth decay by sweeping bacteria and plaque off the teeth and gums.
+Regular tooth brushing helps to prevent tooth decay and gum disease by reducing the amount of bacteria and plaque around the teeth and gums.

 Tips for tooth-brushing include: